 Creative thinkers can often recognise patterns across diverse kinds of data, observations to build robust insights.

-Creative thinking is like building that windmill in the face of change.
+Unleashing creative thinking is like building a windmill to ride the change.
 It’s going to becoming increasingly important in the future of work, and yet our education systems are built on rational scientific thinking and provide little support or guidance on how to nurture and care for our creative brain.
 Put simply, creative thinking is a necessity now, but more so in the future.
 It’s not a luxury.

 So can we learn creative thinking?